koopjs/koop/README.md

 [standard-img]: https://img.shields.io/badge/code%20style-standard-brightgreen.svg
 [standard-url]: http://standardjs.com/

-<strong>NOTE: The 3.x branch is unstable at this time.
-Please use the 2.x branch unless you know what you are doing/strong>
+**NOTE: The 3.x branch is currently unstable.
+Please use the 2.x branch unless you know what you are doing**

 Koop is [Express middleware](http://expressjs.com/guide/using-middleware.html) for simplifying geographic data consumption across many different providers and in many different formats.